-The Macedonian Constitution establishes a high standard of protection, respect and promotion of basic human rights, but none of the articles explicitly state the right to and the freedom of sexual orientation or gender identity.
-The same formulation is found in many other legal documents in Macedonia.
+The Constitution of the Republic of North Macedonia establishes a high standard of protection, respect and promotion of basic human rights, but none of the articles explicitly state the right to and the freedom of sexual orientation or gender identity.
+The same formulation is found in many other legal documents in North Macedonia.

 The Criminal Code does not explicitly prescribe the age of sexual consent.
 Every sexual act committed by a person age 15 and above upon a person under age of 14 is treated as sexual assault.
 (Criminal Code, Art.
 188).

 As to the current status of LGBT rights and freedoms, LGBT persons are neither recognized nor protected by the national legislation of North Macedonia.
 The Law on Protection from Discrimination does not include sexual orientation and gender identity as grounds for protection.